Last Updated on 17 December, 2020 by Veronica

 Day 3.
 Dover – Canterbury – Cambridge

-Walmer Castle looks like a place where the English go picnicking and having tea, in addition to the tourists we are going to take pictures and visiting.
+Walmer Castle looks like a place where the English go picnicking and having tea, in addition to the tourists we are going to take pictures and visit.

 As a recommendation, buy the Heritage pass.
 With this card, you have included the entrance of these castles and many others.

-We visited Sandwich, a small town a few kilometers from Dover, who was also lucky enough to go when there were festivities.
+We visited Sandwich, a small town a few kilometers from Dover, who was also lucky enough to go during festivities.
 It is a very charming village with very nice houses, especially Weaver Houses.

-We arrived in Canterbury, visited the Cathedral for free, unintentionally I think we sneaked in… I was at that time when access to visits is not allowed because in a little while mass began.
-We visited what we could from the cathedral and then went to the cloister.
+We arrived in Canterbury, visited the Cathedral for free; unintentionally, I think we sneaked in… At that time, access to visits is not allowed because, in a little while, the mass began.
+So we visited what we could from the cathedral and then went to the cloister.

 Where to eat in Canterbury?